Kitware/iMSTK/Docs/CodingGuide.md

 * Extensive comment blocks should generally only be used to explain the "rationale" behind an algorithmic choice or to explain an algorithm.

+* When using formulas from published work, add a reference to the work to the documentation

 * Doxygen supports inline [MathJax](https://www.doxygen.nl/manual/formulas.html) use it to write out formulas in critical algorithm implementations.

 * `///<` Can be used to create a comment within a line